xpmethod/rikersbot/chromebooksetup.md

 > `-n` is the name parameter.
 We define the -n switch here so we can give the chroot a custom name of debian.

 - launch lxde from crosh
-`Ctrl+Alt+t` to launch crush, then `shell`, and `sudo startlxde`
+  - `Ctrl+Alt+t` to launch crush, then `shell`, and `sudo startlxde`
   - you can flip through running chroot desktops by pressing `ctrl+alt+shift+Back/Forward`

+- prepare the dev environment
-- install atom, ipython, and ipython notebook in the lxde terminal run `sudo apt-get install ipython ipython-notebook`
+  - install atom, ipython, and ipython notebook, in the lxde terminal run `sudo apt-get install ipython ipython-notebook`